lasse-steinnes/Electrostatics-and-Biological-membranes-MT2022/README.md

 ### Summary of contributions
 My contributions can be summarized as follows:
-A detailed overview of my contribution is given below.
--
-  1. init: Sets up member parameters and vectors by calling the superclass method initialize from finitediffs.cpp.
-  2. set_initial: Initializes the solution vector u_n with zero everywhere, except at the boundaries.
-The boundaries are set to u_n(0) = 0 and u_n(Nx) = 1.
-  3. advance: Moving the system to a new moment in time and calculates the new solution vector u, except at the boundaries which are fixed during the entire       simulation.
-  4. solve: Advances the system multiple moments in time by calling the method advance Nt times.
-For every advancement the corresponding solutions are written to file.
-  5. The other methods provided are write to file methods.

 - Development in HyMD and validation
     1. Develop an iterative method to solve a general Poisson equation (GPE) in Fourier Space in the HylleraasMD software.